Radio 390: Legal challenges

 On 31 December the station returned, basing its decision on evidence that the fort was outside territorial waters, contrary to the High Court's claim.
 A magistrates' court heard the evidence on 22 February 1967, but rejected it next day, fining the company £200 and its directors £40 each.
 However, the station continued.

 On 10 March the Post Office brought a civil action, seeking an injunction to prevent it from broadcasting.
 This was granted in May, but Radio 390 appealed.
-The appeal was heard on 28 July, but rejected on the grounds that the Marine Offences Act, would, in any case, have forced the station to close on or before 14 August, 18 days later.
-Consequently, the station closed for the last time just after 5p.m.
+The appeal was heard on 28 July, but rejected on the grounds that the Marine Broadcasting Offences Act 1967, would, in any case, have forced the station to close on or before 14 August, 18 days later.
+Consequently, the station closed for the last time just after 5p.m. with the playing of the national anthem.

 On 6 August a group raided the fort and stole equipment, but were arrested shortly afterwards.